team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 1. We import the `removeBackgroundColor` function (assuming it's in a separate file).
 2. We define an async `main` function to use `await` with the asynchronous `removeBackgroundColor` function.
-3. We specify the input image path, output image path, target color to remove (white in this case), and a color threshold.
+3. We specify the `inputPath` of the original image and the `outputPath` for the processed image.
+4. We set the `targetColor` to remove (in this case, white).
+5. We set a `colorThreshold` to allow for some color variation (adjust as needed).
-4. We call the `removeBackgroundColor` function with these parameters.
+6. We call the `removeBackgroundColor` function with these parameters.
-5. If successful, it logs a success message; if there's an error, it logs the error.
+7. If successful, we log a success message; if there's an error, we catch and log it.
-6. Finally, we call the `main` function to execute the code.
+8. Finally, we call the `main` function to execute the code.

-Make sure to adjust the file paths, target color, and color threshold according to your specific needs.
-Also, ensure that you have the necessary dependencies installed (like `jimp`) before running the code.
+Make sure to replace the `inputPath` and `outputPath` with your actual file paths.
+Also, adjust the `targetColor` and `colorThreshold` as needed for your specific use case.

 # encodeImage index.js
 ## Imported Code Object